boyleconnor/boyleconnor.github.io/index.md

 ![Photo of me at the Summer Palace (颐和园) in Beijing](https://user-images.githubusercontent.com/6520892/144486930-ed6d1318-b5ec-4423-8f67-c4bdb7421fa8.jpg)

-I am Connor Boyle, a research programmer at [Information Sciences Institute][17] and a recently-graduated M.S. student in Computational Linguistics at the University of Washington.
+I am Connor Boyle, a former research programmer at [Information Sciences Institute][17] and a recently-graduated M.S. student in Computational Linguistics at the University of Washington.
 At ISI, I worked under Marjorie Freedman on the [LESTAT][18] project.
 At UW, I've worked with [Tao Yu](https://taoyds.github.io/)